cased27/academicTranscripts/JSnotes.md

 	//UNCAUGHT TYPE ERROR (because it isn't iterable with 'of')
 	```
+5. forEach is an array [method](#method) that will enable you to select individual elements within a function (works similarly to other loops; depends on what you need done in the code as to which one is preferred)
+	* it accepts a callback function
+	* it calls the function once per element in an array

-5. loop over an OBJECT (*note the capital 'O' since this is a method).
+6. loop over an OBJECT (*note the capital 'O' since this is a method).
 Typically you cannot loop through an object like you would an array.
 However you can use the following methods in order to loop through Objects (FOR...OF and FOR...IN)

 	`Object.keys(variable)` is a way to loop over an object and select the 'keys' inside the object
 	`Object.values(variable)` is a way to loop over an object and select the 'values' inside the object